On this page

 There's no doubt that sales calls are a crucial part of the sales process.
 But if you're not prepared or don't have a solid plan going into the call, it's easy for things to go off the rails.
 The solution isn't to avoid sales calls altogether, it's to be smarter about how you approach them.

 When you put your all into every sales call and prioritize your prospect's needs, you're much more likely to come out of the call with a win.
-And by using a tool like Grain to automatically record and transcribe your sales calls, you can ensure that you never miss a beat (or forget what was said).
+And by using sales call analysis software like Grain to record and transcribe your sales calls, you can ensure that you never miss a beat (or forget what was said).

 Go into your next sales call armed with these tips and see how they help you close more deals and build better relationships with your prospects.